jettro/semi-website/_documentation/weaviate/current/query-data/filters.md

 You can use an explore filter to find concepts in your dataset.

+There are three ways to define the `concepts` array argument in the Explore filter.

+- `["New York Times"]` = one vector position is determined based on the occurences of the words
+- `["New", "York", "Times"]` = all concepts have a similar weight.
+- `["New York", "Times"]` = a combination of the two above.

+Practical example: `concepts: ["beatles", "John Lennon"]`

 ### Get function

 The `explore{}` filter is structured as follows for the `Get{}` function: